dhope-scottlogic/blog/_posts/2024-02-19-message_types.md

 On the other hand if you had a single event saying "email changed" (with the new email on the event or available via API) then the processing service can be stateless.

-In this case the consumer is actually much simpler with events but it can be negated via a change list.
+In this case the consumer is actually much simpler with events but the problem for state messages can be negated by including a change list.

 #### Schema management
-You have to keep 2 schemas in sync for the stateful approach (REST and message) and a lot of messaging systems don't have good support for schema management compared to APIs.
+You have to keep 2 schemas in sync for the stateful approach (REST and message) and a lot of messaging systems don't have good support for schema management compared to API framework s.
-This is true both in terms of providing a schema for developers, e.g. via Swagger/Open API but also in terms of enforcing what is allowed to go onto a queue.
+This is true both in terms of providing a schema for developers, e.g. via Swagger/Open API but also in terms of enforcing what producers are allowed to write onto a queue.

 #### Aggregations
 This is addressed in a lot more detail in the upcoming Part 2 of this blog.